-^{}estimate/data incomplete
+^{}Estimate/data incomplete

-Figure 2-1 Estimated number of seats accorded to undergraduates in the University of Alberta and University of Alberta Students' Union governance systems.
-This is a very conservative estimate, particularly of students serving in residence and on student faculty associations.
+Figure 2-1 Estimated number of seats accorded to undergraduates in the University of Alberta and University of Alberta Students' Union governance systems

 What follows in this document is a series of detailed summaries of the structure and number of student governance positions available at the University of Alberta.
-We are intending to develop and release an annual version of this document, which will include a vacancy tracking component.
-It is also our hope that this report will stimulate further discussion and recommendations for the enhancement of representative participation in University and student governance activities.
+While not included in the public circulation of this edition, we are pleased to report that we have begun to track vacancies in many of these positions, and look forward to being able to use that data in future years.
+It is our hope that this report will stimulate further discussion and recommendations for the enhancement of representative participation in University and student governance activities.